 FIELD REQUIRED?
 DESCRIPTION project Required A unique name for the project.
-The in-cludes/cus-tom/{project}/conditions.html file will use this project name to determine what sidebar and top nav data files to use.
-Make this value unique. audience Required The audience for the output.
-Each entry in data/sidebar_doc.yml and data/ topnav_doc.yml needs to have an audience attribute that matches the value here in order for the sidebar or topnav item to be included. platform Required The platform for the output.
+The includes/custom/{project}/conditions.html file will use this project name to determine what sidebar and top nav data files to use.
+Make this value unique.
+Note that the project name also determines what conditions are set in the includes/conditions.html file.
+Therefore it's critical that the project name you specify in the configuration file matches the project names in the conditions.html file.
+Otherwise, the conditions.html file won't be able to set the right variables needed for single sourcing. audience Required The audience for the output.
+Each entry in data/side-bar_doc.yml and data/topnav_doc.yml needs to have an audience attribute that matches the value here in order for the sidebar or topnav item to be included. platform Required The platform for the output.
 See additional information in audience. product Required The product for the output.
 See additional information in audience. version Required The version for the output.
 See additional information in audience. destination Required The folder where the site is built.
 If you put this into your same folder as your other files, Jekyll may start building and rebuilding in an infinite loop because it detects more files in the project folder.
-Make sure you specify a folder outside your project folder, by using/ or by specifying the absolute path, such as /Applications/XAMPP/xamppfiles/ht-docs/myfolder.
+Make sure you specify a folder outside your project folder, by using/ or by specifying the absolute path, such as /Applications/XAMPP/xamppfiles/htdocs/myfolder.